everpub/openscienceprize/proposal.md

 from day one of their analysis (so they use them for purely selfish reasons) and as a "waste product" allows others to reuse that particular data analysis.

+XXX More stuff here

+## Resource feasibility

+The proponents are researchers in data intensive fields.
+They have vast technical experience with the individual components required to construct a working prototype.
+They have a track record of contributing to open-source projects and growing communities around projects.
+One of the proponents (CTB) is experienced in teaching highly technical tools to novices via his involvedment with Software Carpentry.
+One of the proponents (TH) has built a [demonstrator](http://everware.xyz) that allows people to jump right in to other's research code.

 ## Licenses